-At times it may seem OK to tell the “innocent little lie.”
+At times it may seem okay to tell an “innocent little lie.”
 You may want to “protect” someone from the truth.
 You may not want to hurt them.
 You may want to save bad news for a “better time.”
-Maybe it is not the other person who can not handle the truth, maybe you are just too uncomfortable with it.
+Maybe it is not the other person who can’t handle the truth.
+Maybe you’re the one with the problem.

-Of course, we may think it is perfectly OK to tell children little lies, or even big ones, because we do not want to hurt them or crush their childhood fantasies.
-We may wish to wait until the right time to tell children there is no Santa Claus.
-I’m sorry if no one told you before now.
+Of course, we may think it is perfectly fine to tell children little lies, or even big ones, because we don’t want to hurt them or crush their fantasies.
+We may wish to wait until the right time to tell children there’s no Santa Claus.
+(I’m sorry if no one told you before now.)
 You may even want to keep the fantasy of the Easter Bunny alive, or the Great Pumpkin.
 Some children’s holidays are built on stories that are exaggerated or simply untrue.

-The issue of life and death looms as a major area to toss around the lies.
-“Where do babies come from?” might be cause for lies because the parent is uncomfortable with the topic.
-It may be the same with “Where does the dog, parakeet or even Aunt Martha go when she dies?”
+The issue of life and death looms as a major area around which to toss around lies.
+“Where do babies come from?” might cause lies because parents are uncomfortable with the topic.
+It may be the same with “Where does the dog, parakeet or Aunt Martha go when she dies?”
 There could be plenty of stories handed out to cover that.
 Eventually children stop asking because they know parents are lying.
 At a certain age, they may even be bold enough to call them on it.

-Does the legacy of lies lead to people who grow up thinking it is OK to lie?
+Does the legacy of lies lead to people who grow up thinking it is okay to lie?
 Perhaps some tell so many lies to protect their children, it becomes habit long after the necessity passes.
-Perhaps children learn that in some situations it is just OK to lie and therefore they adopt the habit themselves.
-After all, the message was sent at a young age is that there are times when it is perfectly alright if we do not tell the truth.
+Maybe children learn that in some situations it is just alright to lie and therefore they adopt the habit themselves.
+After all, the message was sent at a young age is that there are times when it is perfectly fine if we don’t tell the truth.

-The polarization of the America and its political parties seems to come, at least in part, from the untrue stories that each side is telling.
-It is bad enough that members of the general public knowingly repost items on social media items they know are not true (see Hate, Anger and Social Media), but politicians and their supporters sometimes appear to be doing the same.
+The polarization of the America and its political parties seems to come, at least in part, from the lies each side is telling.
+It is bad enough that members of the general public knowingly post and repost items on social media material they know is untrue, but politicians and their supporters do the same and most of us find it infuriating.
 Do you believe everything your elected official tells you?
 Really?

 In a world made up of “pretty little liars,” do we trust anyone?
 Perhaps you have seen the syndicated television show “Cheaters.”
 In it a spouse or a least a mate has come to suspect that the other person has been telling lies and wants the Cheaters detectives to find out the truth.
 I have never seen an episode where the one being investigated was not lying to their mate.
 Yes, I have seen the show too often.
 It’s like watching a train wreck.
 You know it’s not going to end well, but you can’t keep from looking.